Explore this Section

 If you are experiencing any personal difficulties that may affect your studies you can submit exceptional circumstances to your school for these to be taken into consideration.
 You will need to provide evidence to support your exceptional circumstances request which the dedicated contact will be able to discuss with you.

 Study Skills Support

-The Student learning service provide online resources, workshops and drop in services to help you to develop your academic, personal and professional skills.
+The Student learning team provide online resources, workshops and drop in services to help you to develop your academic, personal and professional skills.

 Counselling and Mental Health

 University can be an exciting time but it can also bring with it stress and challenge.
-The Counselling and Mental Health service offers a team of experienced counsellors who can support you during your time at University if you need it.
+The Counselling and Mental Health service offers a team of experienced counsellors and mental health professionals who can support you during your time at University if you need it.

 Disability and Dyslexia Support

 If you have a disability, including specific learning difficulties or mental health and wellbeing issues the team can advise on a wide range of support to meet your individual needs.
-It is a good idea to contact the team before you arrive at Keele University to discuss any support you may need.
+It is a good idea to contact the Disability and Dyslexia Support team before you start your course at Keele University to discuss any support you may need.

 Coming to the end of your studies can be a daunting time for all students, but as a care leaver you may also have additional concerns.
 The dedicated care leaver contact is here to help you discuss any issues or concerns and help you with the transition from university and post graduation.
 We can also support you to achieve your career aspirations.